-Current progress at a local level - Suffolk are connected to the NAS and the ICT connection project is closed locally.
+Current progress at a local level - Suffolk are connected to the NAS and feed Force live ANPR data into the national system, the ICT connection project is closed locally.
 The joint ANPR Hub project has considered the capacity and capability required to support the proactive 'Op Sentinel' teams, ensuring the employee roles and responsibilities are such that the technology can be exploited to optimum benefit.
+A restructure of the unit has taken place and implementation is almost complete.